Stem Cell Therapy

 Below are our 4 different treatment scenarios:

 - As a stand-alone treatment in areas that are either bald or balding.
-This could be an alternative to hair transplantation.
+This could be as an alternative to hair transplantation.
 The crown would be one area, the front another, or we can do both.
 This is good for people who may be budget-conscious and/or are hesitant to go through with surgery before exhausting less expensive / less invasive options.

 - As a stand-alone treatment to stimulate transplant growth in areas that were transplanted but have shown poor growth.
 This would be applicable to patients who may have had a prior hair transplant surgery and for whatever reason, some of the transplanted hairs are showing poor growth.